-God’s church needs a new song to distinguish the whole and holy God in God’s full glory that is composed of his qualitative being as heart, his distinguished relational nature, and his vulnerable and unfailing involvement with us—now fully dwelling in us as his new temple.
+God’s church needs a new song to distinguish the whole-ly God in God’s full glory that is composed of his qualitative being as heart, his distinguished relational nature, and his vulnerable and unfailing involvement with us—now fully dwelling in us as his new temple.
 For this utmost relational purpose, our old language of Communion needs to be transformed and made whole-ly new in the relational language of God.
 Before this liturgy of new wine can emerge and flow completely, we need to address some entrenched and perhaps beloved old language of Communion.
 This will likely increase our tension, as it did for those at Jesus’ first new wine table fellowship (Lk 5:33).

 As this study has unfolded, what emerges as a key for the church to mature in “acceptable worship” (Heb 12:28) is the redemptive change of any Communion practice composed “in an unworthy manner” (1 Cor 11:27).
 For the most part, prevailing Communion (or the Eucharist) practices are patterned with a focus on only a few of Jesus’ words (important as they are), namely, the so-called words of institution “in remembrance of me” (1 Cor 11:23-25).
 The consequence is that we celebrate a disembodied Object and de-relationalized Subject in Communion—that is, remembering a fragmented person in narrowed-down referential terms.
-In the following interaction between Jesus and some disciples, John’s Gospel exposes referentialization of Jesus’ words, and in that exposure John provides us sufficient basis to challenge today’s referentialized and thus de-relationalized Communion practices.
+In the following interaction between Jesus and some disciples, John’s Gospel exposes referentialization of Jesus’ words, and in that exposure, John provides us sufficient basis to challenge today’s referentialized and thus de-relationalized Communion practices.